FDA eases blood donation policy regarding gay and bisexual men

 The recommendations, first proposed in January, ask that all donors answer individual risk assessment questions to screen for possible HIV exposure.

-Previously, guidelines require a three-month abstinence period for donations from men who have sex with men, a restriction that has been opposed by gay rights groups and medical societies including the American Medical Association.
-That period would be eliminated.
+Previously, guidelines required a three-month abstinence period for donations from men who have sex with men, a restriction that was opposed by gay rights groups and medical societies including the American Medical Association.
+That blanket rule is being eliminated.

 "The FDA has worked diligently to evaluate our policies and ensure we had the scientific evidence to support individual risk assessment for donor eligibility while maintaining appropriate safeguards to protect recipients of blood products.
 The implementation of these recommendations will represent a significant milestone for the agency and the LGBTQI+ community," said Peter Marks, M.D., PhD., director of the FDA's Center for Biologics Evaluation and Research, in a news release announcing the finalization of the recommendations.